 - Let the seeds soak overnight.
 Drain the water in the morning.
 Fill enough water to make the seeds wet.
 Shake the jar so that some seeds stick to the jar glass.

 Place the jar in a warm, sunny place.
 Continue to rinse the seeds till you see the seeds beginning to sprout.
 It may take a week.
 Once the sprouts are the desired length, drain them completely and rinse them well.

 - It is advisable to have the sprouts fresh.
 You can keep them in the refrigerator for up to a week.
 You can add the fresh sprouts to salads, sandwiches, or stir-fries.

 There is quite a bit of debate regarding the safety of bean sprouts, as there are some common side effects, including gastrointestinal distress and a compromised immune system.
 While this debate still rages on, most people agree that with proper preparation and storage, bean sprouts can be extremely beneficial to overall health.

-- Stomach Issues – When bean sprouts are eaten raw, they can often cause stomach distress, partially because the risk of certain bacteria forming in the damp environment of bean sprouts is quite high.
-E. coli and Salmonella are commonly associated with bean sprouts that are improperly stored or prepared, which can lead to nausea, vomiting and diarrhea.
+- Stomach Issues: When bean sprouts are eaten raw, they can often cause stomach distress, partially because of the risk of certain bacteria forming in the damp environment of bean sprouts is quite high.
+E. coli and Salmonella are commonly associated with bean sprouts that are improperly stored or prepared, which can lead to nausea, vomiting, and diarrhea.